 in Cambridgeshire).
 As legal entities in Corda are likely to be located in major cities, this attribute is not expected to be

 present in the majority of names, but is an option for the cases which require it.

 The name must also obey the following constraints:

-The fields of the name have the following maximum character lengths:>
+The fields of the name have character lengths less than the following maximum values:

 - Common name: 64